hash1khn/hash1khn/README.md

 ## About Me

 - 🔭 I’m currently an Undegrad Student @FAST NUCES.
-- 👯 I’m looking to collaborate on web dev(Backend),ML & DS projects.
+- 👯 I’m looking to collaborate on web & app dev(Backend),ML & DS projects.
 - 📫 How to reach me:linkedin:https://www.linkedin.com/in/hashirahmedkhan/

 ## Skills